syedrakib/RSF-AccessControl/README.md

 Thus, we can **assign** privileges to roles and users.
 And also **unassign** privileges from roles and users.

+***Caution with unassign!!!*** The `unassign_privilege` methods will throw a `LookupError` if the mentioned combination of action with a user/role does not exist in the permissions configuration during the time of callling the `unassign_privilege` methods.
+The error needs to be caught and handled/dismissed as reasonable.

 ---

 # Fine-grain control with special conditions